I still know it's you! On Challenges in Anonymizing Source Code: Code Anonymity

 \subsection{Modeling Anonymity}

-Equipped with a unified notation, we are ready to formally model the anonymity of source code.
+Equipped with this notation, we are ready to formally model the anonymity of source code.
 For this purpose, we build on the classic concept of \emph{$k$-anonymity} proposed by \mbox{\citet{Swe02}} and expand it to authorship attribution.
-As we see in the following, even this simple concept with known weaknesses is already hard to realize on source code.
+As we see in the following, even this simple concept with known weaknesses is hard to realize on programs.